Who you'll hear from and what to expect in today's Jan. 6 House committee hearing

 Where to watch Thursday's hearing

-You can watch the hearing starting at 3 p.m.
-ET on NPR.org.
-NPR will also broadcast live special coverage of the hearings.
-Find your local member station or use the NPR One app to listen.
+You can watch the hearing starting at noon PST on iJPR.org.
+You can also use the NPR One app to listen.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.